Ricky Van Shelton

 Ricky Van Shelton: The Traditional Country Hitmaker

-Ricky Van Shelton is an American country music singer who rose to stardom in the late 1980s with a string of chart-topping hits.
-Hailing from Grit, Virginia, his traditional sound and smooth baritone voice fueled a remarkable run, resulting in multiple platinum-selling albums and over a dozen number one singles on the country charts.
+Ricky Van Shelton is an American country music singer who rose to stardom in the late 1980s.
+Hailing from Grit, Virginia, he became one of the genre's most consistent hitmakers, amassing over a dozen number one singles and multiple platinum-selling albums.

 Early career